-The Company's functional and presentation currency is the Canadian dollar and major purchases are transacted in Canadian dollars.
-As of June 30, 2022, the Company funds certain operations, exploration and administrative expenses in Barbados on a cash call basis using US dollar currency, and in Australia using the Canadian dollar its Canadian dollar bank accounts held in Canada.
-The Company maintains US dollar bank accounts in Canada and Barbados, Australian dollar bank accounts in Australia.
-The Company is subject to gains and losses from fluctuations in the US dollar and the Australia dollar against the Canadian dollar.
+The Company's functional and presentation currency is the Canadian Dollar, and major purchases are transacted in Canadian dollars.
+As of September 30, 2022, the Company funds certain operations, exploration, and administrative expenses in Barbados on a cash call basis using US dollar currency and in Australia using the Canadian Dollar its Canadian dollar bank accounts held in Canada.
+The Company maintains US dollar bank accounts in Canada and Barbados and Australian dollar bank accounts in Australia.
+The Company is subject to gains and losses from fluctuations in the US dollar and the Australian Dollar against the Canadian Dollar.